TNO-ropt/ropt-dakota/README.md

 ## Dependencies
-This code has been tested with Python versions 3.8-3.12.
+This code has been tested with Python version 3.11.

 The plugin is based on the [Dakota](https://dakota.sandia.gov/) optimizer and depends on the [Carolina](https://github.com/equinor/Carolina) Python wrapper.